 No one knows for sure how far the oud dates back.
 There is a traditional story that Lamak, sixth grandson of Adam (the very first one), hung the remains of his son in a tree and used the desiccated skeleton to form the world’s first oud.
 The angle of the foot from the leg explains the bent peg box.
 If you’re conversant with the English song tradition and its American offshoots, this will be a familiar theme: there are similarly plenty of songs where female corpses are made into fiddles, harps and even banjos.

 Depending on what you are prepared to believe, the oud may first have appeared between 3500 and 3200 B.C. but they’re such vague depictions that they could be almost anything.
 The first evidence of instruments we can really say are ouds are in the art of the Sassanid era of Iran, the last Iranian empire before the rise of Islam, from A.D.
 224 to A.D.
 651.

 East and west

 We usually take early music to mean medieval, renaissance and baroque western music, but there is a good reason for including the oud: then as now, those geographic, cultural and musical boundaries are porous and, especially in medieval music, distinctions between east and west can soon become impossible to pin down.
-In the middle ages, easterners and westeners were not only knocking seven bells out of each other in the Crusades, we were also trading and engaging in fruitful cultural exchange.
+In the middle ages, easterners and westeners were not only knocking seven bells out of each other in the Crusades, they were also trading and engaging in fruitful cultural exchange.